-In a vicious cycle, the LP never does well enough to gain momentum as an attractive alternative, even when the GOP is clearly run by monstrous statists.
+In a vicious cycle, the Libertarian Party never does well enough to gain momentum as an attractive alternative, even when the GOP is clearly run by monstrous statists.

 Millions might switch if they felt the vote would not be wasted.

 Events of November 2004 may have changed this a bit.
-A new group -- Libertarians for America -- has formed to suggest temporary alliance between the Libertarian and Democratic parties.
-Two authors who are involved in the movement -- Greg Costikyan and Ed Ricciotti -- put it this way:
+A new group — Libertarians for America — formed to suggest a temporary alliance between the Libertarian and Democratic parties.
+Two authors who were involved in the movement — Greg Costikyan and Ed Ricciotti — put it this way:

 Could this do any good?
 Any alliance between liberals and libertarians might be short lived.
 It should nevertheless be founded on strong statements of compromise, expressions of faith in pragmatic empiricism, and agreement on a need for electoral reform.
 In the short term, it might be nice to see the LP put some fear into the GOP, worrying about its flank for a change.

-JUDO: WIN BY GIVING A LITTLE.
-One of the travesties of the L-R Axis is the implied requirement that, in order to be a liberal, you must buy everything in the "liberal package," a package defined by some of the most radical liberals of all.
+Practice Judo and Win by Giving a Little.
+One of the travesties of the Left-Right Axis is the implied requirement that, in order to be a liberal, you must buy everything in the "liberal package," a package defined by some of the most radical liberals of all.
 The same is true of the so-called "right," as shown by the recent insistence on the part of Senate majority leader Frist that moderate republican Sen. Arlen Specter of Pennsylvania toe the ideological line in order to become chairman of the Senate Judiciary Committee.